nsg-ethz/PowerDB_Datasheets/README.md

   Similar to `router-vendors/`, this directory is structured with subfolders for different transceiver vendors.
 Each subfolder includes YAML files with power consumption data for specific transceiver models.
 The filename of each YAML file corresponds to the `model_id` of the transceiver.

 - **Templates:**

   - **router-template.yml**
     This template file outlines the required structure and data types for router information.
 Contributors should use this template to ensure that their data submissions are correctly formatted.
   - **transceiver-template.yml**
     This template file provides the structure and data types for transceiver information.
 Contributors should follow this template when adding new data.

-- **CSV Files:**
-  - **all_routers.csv**
-    This CSV file contains a table of all the data from the YAML files in the `router-vendors/` directory.
-It is automatically updated and should not be manually edited.
-  - **all_transceivers.csv**
-    This CSV file compiles all the data from the YAML files in the `transceiver-vendors/` directory.
-Like `all_routers.csv`, it is automatically updated and should not be manually edited.

 - **LICENSE**
   The repository is licensed under the CC0-1.0 license, making it free for public use.